CompuServe, Inc. v. Patterson: Appellate court proceedings

 The court ruled that all three prongs were satisfied, since Patterson had contracted with CompuServe and repeatedly sent his computer software to CompuServe in Ohio and advertised through CompuServe's network.
 As such, they reversed the district court's dismissal and remanded for further proceedings.

 Impact

-The applicability of jurisdiction in cases involving activities over the Internet is interesting because an out-of-state resident can very easily cause an impact in the state in question, leading to questions of how large the impact need be before exercising jurisdiction is constitutional.
+The applicability of jurisdiction in cases involving activities over the Internet is significant because an out-of-state resident can very easily cause an impact in the state in question.
+This, in turn, raises questions regarding the necessary scale of impact that must be demonstrated to enable a state court to constitutionally exercise jurisdiction.

-This was one of the first court cases that dealt with personal jurisdiction as it applied to use of the Internet.
-As a result, it set an influential precedent which later cases would reference in their arguments, including Zippo Manufacturing Co. v.
+This was one of the first court cases dealing with personal jurisdiction as it applied to use of the Internet.
+As a result, it set an influential precedent which later cases would reference in their reasons, including Zippo Manufacturing Co. v.
 Zippo Dot Com, Inc.